Attendance Policy 2022-2023

 Term Time Leave of Absence

-To make an application for leave of absence during term time, the form must be collected from the office, completed and submitted to the Head Teacher at least two weeks in advance of the requested dates giving detailed reasons for the request.
+To make an application for leave of absence during term time, the form can be collected from the office, completed and returned to the office in advance of the time off.

 Applications cannot be granted retrospectively.